Ron Goldman: In California

 While living in Los Angeles, Goldman took some classes at Pierce College.
 He learned to surf and enjoyed playing beach volleyball, rollerblading, and nightclubbing.

-Upon arriving in California, Goldman lived independently from his family and supported himself by working as an employment headhunter and tennis instructor.
-He then had a string of waiter jobs.
-He also occasionally worked as a model for Barry Zeldes, owner of Z90049 (the store next to the California Pizza Kitchen in Brentwood Gardens, where he had worked before Mezzaluna).
-Not long before his death, he had earned an Emergency Medical Technician's license, but he did not pursue that career.
+Upon arriving in California, Goldman lived independently from his family and supported himself as an employment headhunter, tennis instructor, and waiter.
+He worked occasionally as a model for Barry Zeldes, owner of the Z90049 store in Brentwood Gardens.

 Instead, Goldman told friends that he wanted to open a bar or restaurant in the Brentwood area.
-He had shared with friends his vision of opening a future restaurant or bar characterized not by a name, but by the ankh, an Egyptian religious symbol of life that matched the tattoo on his shoulder.
-According to his friend, Jeff Keller, he wanted to learn all facets of the restaurant-bar business, and occasionally worked as a promoter at a Century City dance club called Tripps.
+He planned for the venue to be known not by a name but by the ankh, an Egyptian religious symbol of life that he had tattooed on his shoulder.
+According to his friend Jeff Keller, he wanted to learn all facets of the restaurant-bar business and occasionally worked as a promoter at a Century City dance club called Tripps.
+He had also tended a bar called Dragonfly, which co-incidentally was owned by Brett Cantor.
 For Memorial Day, he participated with a group of event promoters in organizing a party at Renaissance, a club and restaurant on the Third Street Promenade in Santa Monica.

-Goldman had also expressed aspirations to act and to be on a show, and he appeared as a contestant on the short-lived game show Studs in 1992.
-He had dated Jacqui Bell for nearly two years before she broke off their relationship three months before his death.